softcoder/membership-signup/README.md

 System Requirements:
 --------------------
 - An email account that can send emails to members
-- The PDFtk tool (free for non commercial use) https://www.pdflabs.com/tools/pdftk-server/
+- The PDFtk tool (free for non-commercial use) https://www.pdflabs.com/tools/pdftk-server/
 - A webserver that can run PHP 8.x (such as Apache, IIS or NGinx)
 - PDF documents with named fields acting as templates